Top 10 Rarest Cars in Forza Horizon 5 (FH5)

 Classic Muscle Oddities (Chevy Nova, K10 Custom, etc.)

-Community threads often bring up unexpected classics like the ’66 Chevy Nova or K10 Custom pickup.
-These aren’t headline hypercars, but they’ve been locked behind specific events, making them surprisingly hard to track down.
+The community members frequently discuss two classic vehicles, which include the ’66 Chevy Nova and the K10 Custom truck.
+These aren’t the famous hypercars, but since they only show up at certain events, they can be surprisingly hard to find.
 They may not have the prestige of a Ferrari or Bugatti, but their absence in the Auction House makes them hidden treasures among the rarest cars.

 Barn finds & hidden gems